AppDaemon/appdaemon/docs/AD_API_REFERENCE.rst

 --------

 AppDaemon provides some services from some built-in namespaces.
-These services can be called from any app, provided they use the correct namepsace.
+These services can be called from any app, provided they use the correct namespace.
 These services are listed below

 Note: A service call always uses the app's default namespace.
 See the section on `namespaces <APPGUIDE.html#namespaces>`__ for more information.